1. What is the John Gogian Family Foundation?

 8. What types of support are available from the Foundation?

-The Foundation supports the following: 1) new, expanding, or sustaining program services; 2) capital expenditures, including improvements, equipment, and vehicles; and 3) general operating support for organizations that have been funded at least twice by the Foundation in the past four years.
+The Foundation supports the following: 1) new, expanding, or sustaining program services; 2) capital expenditures, including equipment, facility improvements, technology, and vehicles; and 3) general operating support for organizations that have been funded at least twice by the Foundation in the past four years.

 9. What is the average size of a grant?